 Brand Book

-A brand book is described as a brand’s user manual which describes the brand’s history, how it was created, brand position, and how a brand can be used.
-The elements that make up a brand are included in this book, from founding principles – mission, vision, values, etc to its visual identity – logos, colors, typography, tone of voice, etc. It works as a clear guiding document for individuals working within the brand for maintaining brand identity across all aspects of the business.
+A brand book serves as a user manual for the brand, outlining its history, creation process, brand positioning, and usage guidelines.
+It includes essential elements that define the brand, such as its founding principles—mission, vision, and values—and its visual identity, including logos, colors, typography, and tone of voice.
+It works as a clear guiding document for individuals working within the brand for maintaining brand identity across all aspects of the business.

 Brand Guideline

 A brand guideline is no different from a brand book, rather it is a combination of a brand book and identity guidelines book.
-Identity guidelines book tells marketing team and marketing partners how exactly a brand name is to be used and displayed.
+The marketing team and marketing partners use the identity guidelines book to understand how to use and display the brand name correctly.

 Brand guidelines include clearly defined rules and standards that communicate how your brand should be represented to the outer world.
 This book governs and reflects the general look and feel of a company’s branding.